The PAC on a sunny day.

 Francis Marion University Theatre

-Fine Arts Theatre, Hyman Fine Arts Center
+Fine Arts Theatre, Hyman Fine Arts Center, Main Campus

 RESERVATIONS: This performance is free and open to the public.
 No reservations, general admission.